fladdict/llm_games/README.md

 # About Project

-This is a brand new role-playing game using a large-scale language model and chat.
+This is a prompt based brand new role-playing game using LLM(large language model) like ChatGPT.

 You can play the game or build your own games.